 Melody looked toward the sky as if she was hoping for divine guidance.
 Her eyes narrowed and focused on me.
 “All right.
 I’ll go with you but you have some explaining to do.”

 I nodded and told her that we were headed to the Tacoma Narrows Bridge.
+We went inside my vehicle.
+I turned the ignition and we were on our way.

 I thought for a moment.
 “I saw it all on his social media page.”

 Melody shoved her phone in my face.
-“I knew you were going to say that so I looked him up.”
+“I knew you were going to say that, so I looked him up!”

 I brusquely shoved her hand aside.
 “Don’t do that!
 I’m trying to drive!”